 Prenatal care: 3rd trimester visits

 Prenatal care is an important part of a healthy pregnancy, especially as your due date approaches.
-Your health care provider will ask you to schedule prenatal care appointments during your third trimester about every 2 or 4 weeks, depending on your health and obstetrical history.
-Starting at 36 weeks you'll need weekly checkups until you deliver.
+Your health care provider might ask you to schedule prenatal care appointments during your third trimester about every 2 or 4 weeks, depending on your health and pregnancy history.
+Starting at 36 weeks, you'll need weekly checkups until you deliver.

-Your health care provider will ask you to keep track of how often you feel the baby move on a daily basis — and to alert your health care team if the baby stops moving as much as usual.
+Your health care provider might ask you to track of how often you feel the baby move on a daily basis — and to alert your health care team if the baby stops moving as much as usual.